AMSP-04/NETN-LOG/NETN-LOG.md

 The NATO Education and Training Network (NETN) Logistics FOM Module.

 ## Background
-Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including:

-* Design, development, acquisition, storage, distribution, maintenance, evacuation, and disposition of materiel
+Military logistics is the discipline of planning and carrying out the movement and maintenance of military forces including storage, distribution, maintenance and transportation of materiel.
-* Transport of personnel
-* Acquisition or construction, maintenance, operation, and disposition of facilities
-* Acquisition or furnishing of services
-* Medical and health service support

 ## Description

-This module is a specification of how to model logistics services between participants in a federated distributed simulation.
+This module is a specification of how to model logistics services in a federated distributed simulation.

 The specification is based on IEEE 1516 High Level Architecture (HLA) Object Model Template (OMT) and primarily intended to support interoperability in a federated simulation (federation) based on HLA.
 An HLA OMT based Federation Object Model (FOM) is used to specify types of data and how it is encoded on the network.